 Retailers are assigned a customer service representative who will assist them in developing a sales plan and goals, using proven sales techniques and area demographics.
 At the very minimum, retailers must maintain four scratch-off games on sale at all times and place an order for scratch-offs at least every 60 days.
 However, due to the considerable expense in servicing retailers, the Lottery evaluates retailers' sales volume for return on investment and reserves the right to cancel, suspend, revoke or terminate retailer licenses for the insufficient sale of tickets.

-Retailers are assigned a customer service representative who will help them determine the optimal product mix for the retailer to maximize revenue for the games it is licensed to sell based on the demographics of the stores' customer base and traffic.
+Retailers are assigned a customer service representative who will help them determine the optimal product mix for the retailer to maximize revenue for the games it is licensed to sell based on historical sales performance, the store's' customer base and traffic.
 Administrative law prevents retailers from selling tickets at a price other than what is established by the corporation, nor may retailers charge a surcharge to cash winning tickets.

 Lottery tickets can be purchased 24 hours a day, seven days a week, subject to the retailer's business hours of operation.
 On the night of a drawing, the system takes a draw break for the games that will be drawn that evening.
 During a game draw break, tickets for those games cannot be purchased.
 For Powerball and Mega Millions, the draw break lasts from 9 p.m. to 10 p.m. on the date of the drawing.
 For all other draw-style games, such as Pick 3, Pick 4, Easy 5 and Lotto, the draw break starts at 9:30 and last only a few minutes.
 Again, draw breaks only occur on the night of the drawing.
 Any tickets purchased after the draw break are good for the next regularly scheduled drawing.